LukeisStuff/bonusblocks/README.md

   + Crafted with 4 chests or painted chests
 * Empty Bookshelf
   + Crafted like a bookshelf but without the books
-* 5 New Flowers
+* 6 New Flowers and 1 New Mushroom
   + Bluebell
-  + Crafs into cyan dye
+  + Crafts into cyan dye
   + Heather
   + Crafts with purple dye
   + Orchid
   + Crafts into pink dye
   + White Dandelion
   + Crafts into light gray dye
+  + Gladiola
+  + Crafts into orange dye.
   + Clovers
   + Crafts into lime dye
-  + Each flower generates in a different biome
+  + Each flower generates in different biomes
+  + Gray Mushroom
+  + Crafts into gray dye
 * Carved Stones
   + Crafted with 2 slabs of respective stone type
-* Carved Marble
+* Carved Marble and Carved Slate
   + Crafted from 1 Marble Capstone
+  + Carved Slate doesn't have a recipe for now
 * Bone Block
   + Crafted with 9 bones
   + Rotatable